eProsima/Fast-DDS-statistics-backend/docs/rst/statistics_backend/get_info.rst

     This feature is currently not supported.
     It will be implemented on a future release of *Fast DDS Statistics Backend*.

-*Fast DDS Statistics Backend* includes the possibility of retrieving the meta information of any given entities present in the network.
+*Fast DDS Statistics Backend* includes the possibility of retrieving the meta information of any given entity present in the network.
 Depending on the |EntityKind-api|, the returned tree contains merely the ``name``, or extra information such as ``pid``, ``qos``, or ``data_type``.